EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

     Reliable: 2

+### celestial.coo.topocentricVector

+Calculate the topocentric vector of an observer.

+    Calculate the topocentric vector of an observer.
+    Input  : - JD in UT1 time system.
+    - Geodetic position.
+If [], then assume geocentric position
+    and return zeros.
+Otherwise should be [Long, Lat, Height]
+    in [rad, rad, m].
+    * ...,key,val,...
+    'RefEllipsoid' - Reference ellipsoid.
+Default is 'WGS84'.
+    'Convert2ecliptic' - A logical indicating if to convert
+    the results to eclitic coordinates.
+    Otherwise, the output is in equatorial coordinates.
+    'Equinox' - Equinox of output: 'date' | 'J2000'.
+    Default is 'date'.
+    'OutUnits' - Output units.
+Default is 'm'.
+    'Xp' - The angle of the celestial epheerius pole of the
+    Earth with respect to the terrestial pole [rad].
+    Along longitude 0.
+Default is [].
+    'Yp' - Like Xp but for long of 270 (East).
+Default is [].
+    Output : - The position vector of the topocentric observer relative
+    to the Earth center.
+    - The radius vector time derivative [rad/s].
+    Author : Eran Ofek (Sep 2021)
+    Example: G = celestial.coo.topocentricVector(celestial.time.julday([21 3 2000]), [35 32 0]./RAD)

 ### celestial.coo.topocentric_vec

-topocentric_vec function                                           ephem Description: Calculate the topocentric position and velocity vectors of an observer, with respect to the true equator and
+topocentric_vec function                                           ephem OBSOLETE: use celestial.coo.topocentricVector instead Description: Calculate the topocentric position and velocity vectors of an observer, with respect to the true equator and

     topocentric_vec function                                           ephem
+    OBSOLETE: use celestial.coo.topocentricVector instead
     Description: Calculate the topocentric position and velocity vectors
     of an observer, with respect to the true equator and
     equinox of date.
 In otder to transform the vectors to a